TEFL Activity: Instant Interpreter

 Running the activity

 Once the activity is running, walk around and monitor the students.
 Listen to what they’re having trouble with.
 Error correct if necessary.
-If you have uneven numbers, you could make up a group of three, but not being able to monitor is a disadvantage.
+If you have uneven numbers, you could make up a group of three, but being unable to monitor is a disadvantage.

 After some time, switch the roles of the students.
 Move A to B, B to C, and C to A. Write this on the board, so students can refer to it as they switch.
 Ask the same instruction check question as before.